University of California, Davis: South Main Campus and South Campus

 The majority of Equestrian Center, and Animal Sciences buildings are located near the Arboretum Waterway, away from the core campus; the West Entry Parking Complex, the Silo Union, and the newly constructed Science Lecture Hall and the Science Laboratory Building are located nearer to the Tercero residence halls and the core of campus.
 The Mondavi Center, home of the University Symphony Orchestra and other cultural events, is also located near the Tercero complex.

 West Campus

 For most of UC Davis' history, West Campus has served primarily as agricultural research land.
 Recently, portions were developed through a $300 million public-private partnership to form the largest zero net energy community in the United States, known as UC Davis West Village.
 West Village plans to provide housing for 3,000 students, faculty and staff.

 The classes held in this area mainly involve plant sciences, but also include entomology courses as well.
 Students in the plant sciences maintain gardens as part of the PLS 5 lab while Entomology 156L and 158 students embark on field trips to sample fish for parasites at Putah Creek and conduct projects in forensic entomology at the UC Davis ecosystem, respectively.
 West Campus is also home to the University Airport, Foundation Plant Services, the California National Primate Research Center, and the Contained Research Facility, a bio-safety level 3 facility.
+Students can be seen operating tractors in the fields at the Western Center for Agricultural Equipment (WCAE) as a part of ABT 49, a popular elective in field equipment operations.